dotmaster/NodeBase/README.md

       #will output
       #[new filteredClient id:1]  -- Mon, 07 Mar 2011 12:52:08 GMT  [ERROR] awesome!!!
       #[filteredClient.register id:1]  -- Mon, 07 Mar 2011 12:52:08 GMT  [WARN] hello there

+### Best practices

+- always install an @on 'error' handler
+- use @error(message, type, other, args)
+- use an _error(message, type, args) function in your class for consistent error handling and
+- emit errors with a message, type, and data field MIXINS
+- avoid mixins if not nodeBase, but instead subscribe to events of shallowed objects
+- use own statement when mixing in and filter out warnings by using the false parameter at the end of merge
+- set object @defaults before calling super
+- always call super with opts, and second argument default (super expects nothing else)
+- if you inherit from nodeBase defaults will be taken from @defaults (see before)
+- when mixing in functions take special care of what you really need by using the own keyword and by using merge diversifying for special member vars like @options
+STATIC USAGE
+- use NodeBase.static(@) if you want to use it
+- set object @defaults before calling NodeBase.static
+- call CLASS.options.logLevel = 'ALL' during constructor #turn on logging of CLASS level events
+- make a static log shortcut if you like log = -> CLASS.log arguments...

 ## Reserved words